Isabella-Mitchell/lonely-house/docs/TESTING.md

 ## Python Validation using Gitpod

-* I have checked all Python documents using a PEP8 linter to ensure they are complient.
+* I have checked all Python documents using a PEP8 linter to ensure they are compliant.

 * Exceptions include code I have not written in Django settings.